- Search The Registry

 - Teacher’s Forum

 - About Us

 - My Account

 November 1917 issue

-*In August 1917, the first issue of Messenger magazine is celebrated.
+*In August 1917, the first issue of Messenger magazine was published.
 This was an early 20th-century political and literary magazine by and for African American people.
 It was important to the growth of the Harlem Renaissance and initially promoted a socialist political view.
 The Messenger was co-founded in New York City by Chandler Owen and A. Philip Randolph.

-The editors of the Messenger also criticized major northern black figures such as W. E. B. Du Bois, who was pro-war at the time, and Marcus Garvey's theory of Black Nationalism, specifically his goal of re-populating the African continent solely with blacks and his promotion of the idea in the United States.
+The editors of the Messenger also criticized major northern black figures such as W. E. B. Du Bois, who was pro-war then, and Marcus Garvey's theory of Black Nationalism, specifically his goal of re-populating the African continent solely with blacks and promoting the idea in the United States.
 After 1920, The Messenger featured more articles about black culture and began to publish rising black writers.
 It became a kind of literary magazine notable for helping strengthen African American intellectual and political identity in the age of Jim Crow.
-Through the 1920s it also noted the success of blacks who were reaching the middle class in business and the professions, publishing a series of essays known as "These 'Colored' United States", submitted by writers across the country.
+Through the 1920s, it also noted the success of blacks reaching the middle class in business and the professions, publishing a series of essays, "These 'Colored' United States," submitted by writers across the country.

-During the 1920s, Messenger also published a series of essays known as "These 'Colored' United States", from January 1923 through September 1926.
+During the 1920s, Messenger also published a series of essays, "These 'Colored' United States", from January 1923 through September 1926.
 Articles were submitted by writers from across the nation, reporting on the rise of middle-class blacks in business and the professions.
-One such article reported on 28 successful men and women in business, the professions and teaching, as well as crops produced by black farmers in Virginia, and other property held by them.
+One such article reported on 28 successful men and women in business, the professions, teaching, crops produced by black farmers in Virginia, and other property held by them.
 The final issue of Messenger magazine was in 1928.